access-ci-org/Jetstream_Cluster/README.md

 These bits need to happen on the headnode *before* the computes ca work

+* Also need to set up ansible for compute node acccess
+  * Need ansible.cfg to point to an ssh.cfg
+  * Need the ssh.cfg to point to the same priv key as used in server create
+  * Need to edit the host list on each create/suspend
 * Headnode needs to create a private network!!!
   * ResumeProgram also needs to know the name of it.
   * how will that work with the Atmosphere side?